-Back at the hotel we packed and I showered and then read a bit of the local English newspaper.
-Our pick-up for the airport was for 1pm and we were in the Reception for 12.10pm.
-The driver came at 12.45pm and with luggage stowed in the boot we set off on the 40 minute journey to the airport.
+Back at the hotel, we packed and I showered and then read a bit of the local English newspaper.
+Our pick-up for the airport was at 1 pm and we were in the Reception at 12.10 pm.
+The driver came at 12.45 pm and with luggage stowed in the boot we set off on the 40-minute journey to the airport.

 As we were early for our 3.55 pm flight we sat in the restaurant and had a bit of lunch, then looked around the gift shops.
 The flight took off on time and lasted an hour.
 This time our baggage was first off the belt and as soon as we left the Arrivals Hall we were met by our driver.
 The journey to Hoi An took around 40 minutes starting first by driving through Da Nang and then taking the coast road until we reached our hotel the Boutique Hoi An Resort.
 I guess it is a middle-sized hotel that after checking in and being shown our room seemed quite acceptable for its 5 stars.